tebriz91/meta_expert/chainlit.md

 ## Ideal Tasks

-Jar3d is particularly well-suited for tasks that require research and information synthesis, such as:
+Meta Expert is particularly well-suited for tasks that require research and information synthesis, such as:

 - Sourcing products
 - Writing newsletters